jmielkeway/ccos4rbpi_volume0/chapter09/syscall.md

 }
 ```

-While user space programs can do lots of processing without moving to kernel space with system calls, none of this action is visable to you until some output appears.
+While user space programs can do loads of CPU processing without system calls, none of this action is visible to the user until some output appears.
 In the case of the `say_hello` function, two system calls are invoked, `sayhello`, and `usloopsleep`.
-Both system calls are implemented in our mini-`C` library, [arch/arm64/user/libc.c](code2/arch/arm64/user/libc.c):
+Both system calls are implemented in our _mini-C_ library, [arch/arm64/user/libc.c](code2/arch/arm64/user/libc.c):

 ```C
 extern long __sayhello();